How to fund a business in Italy

 Launching a new business or opening a branch of a foreign company in Italy has legal, fiscal, and bureaucratic requirements which are sure to encounter complications.
 On the upside, there are profitable contingencies and breaks available to prospective entrepreneurs and corporations.
 The key to proceeding flawlessly and efficiently is having skilled, reliable, and straightforward professionals who are on-site and are knowledgeable of and experienced with Italian bureaucracy.

-Our team of highly-skilled lawyers, accountants, and real estate developers assist foreign investors through all phases of company incorporation and financing requests.
+Our team of highly-skilled lawyers, brokers, accountants, and real estate developers assist foreign investors through all phases of company incorporation and financing requests.
 We guarantee professional service, reliable advice, and practiced assistance every step of the way.

-- preliminary evaluation of the investment’s financial sustainability;
+- Preliminary evaluation of the investment’s financial sustainability;

-- commercial property research and assistance in finding the most suitable property to purchase;
+- Commercial property research and assistance in finding the most suitable property to purchase;

-- assistance with the incorporation of the Italian branch, comprising collection of the necessary documents, translation into Italian, legalization by apostille, opening of a bank account, dealing with VISA issues when and if required;
+- Assistance with the incorporation of the Italian branch, comprising collection of the necessary documents, translation into Italian, legalization by apostille, opening of a bank account, dealing with VISA issues when and if required;

-- assistance with the preparation of the mortgage applications at multiple Italian banks;
+- Assistance with the preparation of the mortgage applications at multiple Italian banks;

-- dealing with potential problems in terms of transfer pricing, movement of funds, and any additional problems that may arise.
+- Dealing with potential problems in terms of transfer pricing, movement of funds, and any additional problems that may arise.